Aniket-pd/Spotlight-Search/README.md

 5. Press `Enter` to open the previewed engine in a new tab, or press `Esc` to return to the full local results list.

 The shared web search utilities live in `src/shared/web-search.js` if you want to add or customize engines.

+## Preferences

+Open **chrome://extensions/**, locate Spotlight for Chrome, and click **Extension options** (or right-click the toolbar icon and choose **Options**) to tailor the experience:

+- **Indexed data sources** – Toggle open tabs, bookmarks, browsing history, downloads, and Chrome's top sites.
+Disabled sources are skipped entirely during indexing, reducing the size of the in-memory dataset and hiding the related quick filters and slash commands in the UI.
+- **Default web search** – Pick your preferred engine for `Cmd+Enter`/`Ctrl+Enter` web lookups and the web-search preview result.
+Spotlight falls back to the built-in default if you leave the selector on "Use Spotlight default".

+Changes are stored in `chrome.storage.sync`, so they follow you wherever you sign in with the same Chrome profile.
+Preferences apply automatically—there's no save button required.

 ## Loading the Extension
 1. Clone or download this repository.